for i in `more 20080429diskinfo.rpt | grep -i lvm | grep -v "0(" | sort -u | awk '{print $1}'`

 "server1" should contain the entry:

-"/var/opt/ignite/recovery/archives/client_svr1 -anon=2,access=client_svr1
+"/var/opt/ignite/recovery/archives/client_svr1 -anon=2,access=client_svr1".

 After editing the /etc/exports file, run exportfs -av